Pumpkin season. Sweater weather. Nature at its finest.

 My goal this year is to enjoy each day of the fall season, whether it be taking a walk in the cool air, making apple butter in the crockpot, adding fall details to the home decor, or burning a vanilla-scented candle.
 Being stuck in the house all summer due to the high temperatures in our area, fall time is the perfect time for me to get out of the house and enjoy nature.

-Perhaps these ideas will inspire you to spend some extra time outdoors this fall:
+Perhaps these ideas, which are some of our family favorites, will inspire you to spend some extra time in the great outdoors this fall season:

 2. Plant a fall garden.

 If you are one of the lucky few who has garden-friendly weather year-round, planting a fall garden (vegetable or flower) can be so rewarding!
-If not, keeping some plants or herbs in your kitchen window can be a nice substitute.
+If not, keeping a few plants or herbs in your kitchen window can be a nice substitute.

 3. Have a barbeque with friends at a nearby park.